 - Watch for Warning Signs of Relationship Violence

 If you are a victim of domestic violence or abuse, you need to get help.
 In your community there are shelters and agencies that can offer help.
-You may need to go to the police for an order of protection and possibly legal action.
+You may need to go to the police for an order of protection and possibly legal action with a divorce attorney Columbus Ohio.
 But the most important thing is the safety of you and your children.
 Getting away from a dangerous situation should be your first priority.

 - Resources by State